History of Bitcoin ATM in Timeline

 From December 2017 to February 2018, the number of Bitcoin ATMs in Canada increased by 20%.

-In June 2018, the Department of Finance in Canada circulated a draft of proposed regulations for cryptocurrency businesses.
+In June 2018, the Department of Finance in Canada circulated a draft of the proposed regulations treating cryptocurrency businesses as Money Services Businesses (MSBs).

 June 2019: Vancouver Considers Ban on Bitcoin ATMs

-In June 2019, Vancouver considered a ban on Bitcoin ATMs due to money-laundering concerns.
+In June 2019, Vancouver was considering a ban on Bitcoin ATMs due to money-laundering concerns.

-As of July 2020, businesses dealing in virtual currencies in Canada are considered Money Services Businesses (MSBs) by the Financial Transactions and Reports Analysis Centre of Canada.
+As of July 2020, businesses dealing in virtual currencies are considered Money Services Businesses (MSBs) by the Financial Transactions and Reports Analysis Centre of Canada.

-In March 2022, the Financial Conduct Authority (FCA) in the United Kingdom declared that all cryptocurrency ATMs in the country were illegal and would need to be shut down, due to non-compliance with KYC laws and high risk to customers.
+In March 2022, the Financial Conduct Authority (FCA) in the United Kingdom declared all cryptocurrency ATMs in the country illegal, citing failures in KYC compliance and high risk to customers.
+Coin ATM Radar listed 81 such ATMs at the time.

 February 2023: Cash Cloud Files for Bankruptcy

-In February 2023, Cash Cloud, the company that operates Coin Cloud ATMs, filed for bankruptcy due to exposure to Genesis Capital and the cryptocurrency crash that began in 2021.
+In February 2023, Cash Cloud, the company which operates the Coin Cloud ATMs, filed for bankruptcy, due to the company's exposure to Genesis Capital and the cryptocurrency crash which started in 2021.

-March 2023: Arrests Made for Operating Bitcoin ATMs Illegally
+March 2023: Arrests Made for Operating Illegal Bitcoin ATMs in Ohio

-In March 2023, three people were arrested for operating 51 bitcoin ATMs in Northeast Ohio.
-The trio were charged with multiple violations, including money laundering, licensing violations, and receiving stolen property.
+In March 2023, three people were arrested in Northeast Ohio for operating 51 bitcoin ATMs, charged with money laundering, licensing violations, and receiving stolen property.

-As of November 2025, there were approximately 28,000 ATMs accepting cryptocurrency in the United States.
-Over 16,000 were operated by Bitcoin Depot, CoinFlip and Athena Bitcoin.
+As of November 2025, there were approximately 28,000 ATMs accepting cryptocurrency in the United States, with more than 16,000 operated by Bitcoin Depot, CoinFlip, and Athena Bitcoin.

-In February 2026, the state of Minnesota banned the use of cryptocurrency ATMs, and the state of Indiana considered a similar ban.
+In February 2026, the state of Minnesota banned the use of cryptocurrency ATMs, while Indiana is considering a similar ban.